nuhorchak/RClean/README.md

 ### 1.3C Required knowledge/skills

-Users must be able to navigate R studio and basic computer file structure.
+Users must be able to navigate R studio and understand how to use an R Gadget.
 In addition, they should be aware of the types of data contained in the dataset to be analyzed, whether numerical or categorical, such that they are aware of the application of some functions of this analytic tool.
-Similarly, they should be aware of the statistica implication of imputation on a dataset and that imputation of large amounts of missing data can potentially skew analytical results.

 ### 1.3D Statistical methods utilized

-Users that wish to utilize imputation on the dataset should have some knowledge of the methods applied to the data.
-If in fact, large amounts of data are missing, they should be aware that simple mean imputation might not be the best answer and advanced imputation techniques should be utilized.
+Version 1.0 allows users to apply mean centering and scaling to the data.
+The scale function from Base R is utilized.
+Centering is completed by subtracting the mean from each column value.
+Scaling is done by dividing each column value by its standard deviation (if centered) or by the root-mean-square (if not centered).

 ### 1.3E R Packages utilized